How to Easily Make a Natural Homemade Antiseptic Soap

 30 drops thyme essential oil

-How to use the soap? wash the affected areas or your hands with the soap once or twice a day, or as required.
+How to use the soap? wash the affected areas with the soap once or twice a day, or as required.
 Rinse off well.

 Storage – store in a cool dark place wrapped in greaseproof paper.
 Keeps for up to 1 year.